giogokul13/DSA-Lectures/Trees/Concepts.md

   this.left <Node>;
   this.right <Node>;
 }

+## Element Placing Binary Search Tree
+### All the smaller elements to the previous node goes left and greater elements go right
+eg        10
+     5          6
+   3     7            20
+                  15

+## Operations of Binary Search Tree
+1. Insertion
+2. Search
+3. DFS & BFS
+4. Deletion

+## ApPlications of BST
+1. Searching
+2. Sorting
+3. Implement high level datatypes such as Lookup tables and Priority Queues

 ### Size of the Tree - Total no, of nodes in the Tree
 ### Child and Parent - Parent has child nodes